Abalone Shell

 Melee

-Tiny diamonds smaller than .15 carats that are single or full cut and sold in parcels.
+Melee are tiny diamonds smaller than .15 carats that are single or full-cut and sold in parcels.

 Mohs Hardness Scale

-A scale of hardness used for gems and minerals, based on the relative ease or difficulty with which one mineral can be scratched by another.
+Mohs Hardness Scale is a rating scale used for gems and minerals.
+It’s based on the relative ease or difficulty with which one mineral can be scratched by another.

 N